How to Complete an Energized Electrical Work Permit (EEWP)

 How to Complete an Energized Electrical Work Permit: A Guide

-An Energized Electrical Work Permit (EEWP) is a critical safety document required by NFPA 70E for most tasks involving energized electrical conductors.
-It is a formal, written authorization that documents the justification for performing energized work and outlines the detailed safety precautions necessary to protect the qualified electrical worker.
+An Energized Electrical Work Permit (EEWP) is a critical safety document used under NFPA 70E when energized work is to be performed and de-energizing is infeasible or would create greater hazards.
+Employers follow NFPA 70E to determine when a formal permit and procedures are required for live work.
 Completing an EEWP is not merely paperwork; it is a systematic process involving a thorough Job Hazard Analysis (JHA), including both a shock hazard analysis and an arc flash risk assessment.
-The permit is only used as a last resort when de-energizing is proven to be infeasible or would introduce a greater hazard.
+The permit is used when de-energizing cannot be accomplished or would introduce a greater hazard — that is, energized work is the exception and must be justified by the employer and documented per NFPA 70E.
 It details the specific tasks, required personal protective equipment (PPE), and necessary authorizations from management, ensuring every precaution is taken before a journeyman electrician or master electrician approaches live parts.

 What is an Energized Electrical Work Permit (EEWP)?